joemertz/ZoomMenu/README.md

 ## Status
 - npm start to start
-- Zoom personal works
+- personal and clipboard implemented
-- Zoom clipboard not yet implemented
+- doing testing
- - Got a couple versions working.
-See comments in code.
+- there seems to be two forms of pwd.
+Which work?
+Do both work?

 ## Useful resources
 - [App Menus](https://coursetro.com/posts/code/119/Working-with-Electron-Menus---Tutorial)